singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/getting-started-guide/index.md

 ### Usage

-To call a service on a SingularityNET platform, the user must be able to deposit funds (AGIX tokens) to the [Multi-Party Escrow](https://dev.singularitynet.io/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe) Smart Contract.
+To call a service on a SingularityNET platform, the user must be able to deposit funds (FET tokens) to the [Multi-Party Escrow](https://dev.singularitynet.io/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe) Smart Contract.
 To deposit these tokens or do any other transaction on the Ethereum blockchain.